Coffee preparation: Filtration methods

 Allow cold brew to steep for 8 to 24 hours.

 Another variation is cold brew coffee, sometimes known as "cold press".
 Cold water is poured over coffee grounds and allowed to steep for eight to twenty-four hours.
 The coffee is then filtered, usually through a very thick filter, removing all particles.
 This process produces a very strong concentrate which can be stored in a refrigerated, airtight container for up to eight weeks.
-The coffee can then be prepared for drinking by adding hot water to the concentrate at a water-to-concentrate ratio of approximately 3:1, but can be adjusted to the drinker's preference.
+The coffee can then be prepared for drinking by adding cold water to a glass with the concentrate prepared, with a 1:1 ratio, or a 2:1 ratio of concentrate to water, if the drinker prefers it bolder tasting.
 The coffee prepared by this method is very low in acidity with a smooth taste, and is often preferred by those with sensitive stomachs.
-Others, however, feel this method strips coffee of its bold flavor and character.
+Others, however, feel this method strips coffee of its bold flavour and character.
 Thus, this method is not common, and there are few appliances designed for it.

-The amount of coffee used affects both the strength and the flavor of the brew in a typical drip-brewing filtration-based coffee maker.
-The softer flavors come out of the coffee first and the more bitter flavors only after some time, so a large brew will tend to be both stronger and more bitter.
+The amount of coffee used affects both the strength and the flavour of the brew in a typical drip-brewing filtration-based coffee maker.
+The softer flavours come out of the coffee first and the more bitter flavours only after some time, so a large brew will tend to be both stronger and more bitter.
 This can be modified by stopping the filtration after a planned time and then adding hot water to the brew instead of waiting for all the water to pass through the grounds.

 In addition to the "cold press", there is a method called "Cold Drip Coffee".
 Also known as "Dutch Ice Coffee" (and very popular in Japan), instead of steeping, this method very slowly drips cold water into the grounds, which then very slowly pass through a filter.
 Unlike the cold press (which functions similar to a French Press) which takes eight to twenty-four hours, a Cold Drip process only takes about two hours, with taste and consistency results similar to that of a cold press.